Showing posts with label Richard Baker Roshi. Show all posts

 “To see what is in front of one’s nose needs a constant struggle.”― George Orwell

 We haven’t eliminated sexual abuse from our practice because we can’t.
-The way sex manifests in each individual will be unique, but just because one enters the zendo and sits without moving does not guarantee that the sexual impluse sits quietly.
+The way sex manifests in each individual will be unique, but just because one enters the zendo and sits without moving does not guarantee that the sexual impulse sits quietly.
 It’s more likely that we notice how active it is.
 It’s the nature of self-investigation.
 Sex cannot escape our investigation, but it does not deserve a special place.
 Nor can we eliminate risk when we venture into uncomfortable or forbidden territory.
-Those may seem like extremes, but my non-professional survey points to both the exclusion of sex and evading dangerous territory are common in most practice centers.
+Those may seem like extremes, but my non-professional survey points to both the exclusion of sex and evading dangerous territory, which are common in most practice centers.
 How often is sex directly discussed in dharma talks?
 My experience is that this happens rarely and then usually as a footnote.
 How often is it the subject of scuttlebutt and rumor?
 If the walls had ears.
 What’s the first response when people ask about what’s been done since Roshi’s picadillos were uncovered?
 We’ve put a code of ethics in place.
-Don’t you worry your pretty little head.
+Don’t worry your pretty little head.

 The Will to Know.

 The second part of my methodology will be to analyze the conversation itself.
-Is it simply a straightforward case involving sex outside of marriage or the accepted boundaries of intimate relationships.
+Is it simply a straightforward case involving sex outside of marriage or the accepted boundaries of intimate relationships?
 The fact that I am going to cite the work of Michel Foucault will alert you that I think there’s a lot more going on.

 The Zen Speakeasy

-I will try to follow Foucault as closely as I can.
+I will follow Foucault as closely as I can.
 “The central issue . . . is not to determine whether one says yes or no to sex, whether one formulates prohibitions or permissions, whether one assets its importance or denies its effects, or whether one refines the words one uses to designate it; but to account for the fact that it is spoken about, to discover who does the speaking, the positions and viewpoints from which they speak, the institutions which prompt people to speak about it and which store and distribute the things that are said.”
 [Page 9]

-He says further that his main interest is locating “the forms of power, the channels it takes, and the discourses it permeates in order to reach the most tenuous and individual modes of behavior…” I will try to use these questions as prompts for my own self-investigation.
-When I was coming into my sexual maturity in the Jesuit school, I learned that even the solitary pleasure of masterbation has a structure in the public conversation.
-All the boys at my prep school knew that Father Halloran would be less judgmental about adolescent sex just by the length of the line that formed by his confessional.
+He says further that his primary interest is locating “the forms of power, the channels it takes, and the discourses it permeates in order to reach the most tenuous and individual modes of behavior…” I will try to use these questions as prompts for my self-investigation.
+When I was coming into my sexual maturity in the Jesuit school, I learned that even the solitary pleasure of masturbation has a structure in public conversation.
+All the boys at my prep school knew that Father Halloran would be less judgmental about adolescent sex just by the length of the line formed by his confessional.
 Foucault does not claim that this examination will yield some correct position or reveal the truth about sex and power, but rather bring forth “the will to knowledge,” la volonté de savoir, which serves our inquiry.

-Historically what do we know about the history of the sexual ethos in the early days of Zen in the West, specifically among the first generation of Westerner students and their interactions with their Asian teachers?
+Historically, what do we know about the history of the sexual ethos in the early days of Zen in the West, specifically among the first generation of Westerner students and their interactions with their Asian teachers?

 Deconstruct!

-The Case: Phil blurted out, “the Presbyterians got the upper hand.”
+The Case: Phil blurted out, “The Presbyterians got the upper hand.”

-In Buddhist ethics, the precept that is cited is the Misuse of Sex, whereas Foucault’s analysis is to observe and trace the use of power.
+In Buddhist ethics, the precept cited is the Misuse of Sex, whereas Foucault’s analysis is to observe and trace the use of power.
 It’s a tricky distinction.
-We’ve enlisted sex in the service of domination, or that is the assumption.
+We’ve enlisted sex in the service of domination, or that is Foucault’s assumption.
 Let me cite an example.
 If a person wanted to assert his or her position in the hierarchy, why does an expensive dinner at Green’s pass under the radar, while sex is a red flag?
-What if, perhaps, what we took as a sexual violation was a consensual sexual encounter which we couldn’t recognize, and I underline, “we couldn’t recognize.”
+What if, perhaps, what we took as a sexual violation was a consensual sexual encounter that we couldn’t recognize, and I underline, “we couldn’t recognize.”

 Blurring the question

-“Only in those places (the brothel and the mental hospital) would untrammeled sex have a right to (safely isularized) forms of reality, and only to clandestine, circumscribed, and coded types of discourse.
-Everywhere else, modern puritanism imposed its triple edict of taboo, nonexistence, and silence.”
+“Only in those places (the brothel and the mental hospital) would untrammeled sex have a right to (safely isularized) forms of reality and only to clandestine, circumscribed, and coded types of discourse.
+Everywhere else, modern Puritanism imposed its triple edict of taboo, nonexistence, and silence.”
 [Page 5]

-What happens when I realize that I’m just following, or reacting to a set script; that there is a conversation that has shaped what I hold to be true?
-It is a cultural creation, perhaps not entirely specific to the west, but in many other ways, entirely a creation of western culture.
+What happens when I realize that I’m just following or reacting to a set script, that there is a conversation that has shaped what I hold to be true?
+It is a cultural creation, perhaps not entirely specific to the West, but in many other ways, entirely a creation of Western culture.

 Reading and studying Foucault, even when I didn’t fully understand the analysis (one could have hoped that he was easier to understand, but he was a French academic), I realized that there is a script.
-It exists outside our zen communities, and does not have its roots in Buddhist precepts.
+It exists outside our zen communities and does not have its roots in Buddhist precepts.
 Foucault has shown that this is a creation, a “mental reaction” in a particular time and place, so it might be possible to break free.

 Wednesday, July 6, 2022